awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-update.md

 1. In the navigation pane, choose **Maintenance Windows**\.

-1. Choose the maintenance window that you want to update or delete, and then do one of the following:
+1. Select the button next to the maintenance window that you want to update or delete, and then do one of the following:
    + Choose **Delete**\.
 The system prompts you to confirm your actions\.
    + Choose **Edit**\.
 On the **Edit maintenance window** page, change the values and options that you want, and then choose **Edit maintenance window**\.